 Pump up the Volume

 If you can’t get it naturally fake it!
 The light I mean :).
 I tend to turn on the lights in whatever room I’m in, including fairy lights to add a bit of ambience.
 If that isn’t sufficient for you, perhaps you should look into getting a SAD lamp.
 It’s one of these lamps that mimics sunrise and wakes you up more naturally than a regular alarm clock.
 A friend of mine used this because she struggled with the dark mornings and found it was very helpful.
-You can check Amazon, John Lewis or Argos for some affordable ones.
+You can check *here, here and here for some affordable options.

 The Air Out There